 The rest of this article is structured as follows.
 Section 2 systematically outlines some previous studies related to the propagation of disinformation in OSNs, and Section 3 formalizes the research definitions.
 Section 4 presents a group division method of disinformation dissemination.
 Subsequently, a detailed inference method of user propagation desire is described in Section 5.
-In section 6, we experimentally evaluate approaches on a real social network.
-In section 7 and 8, the discussions and conclusions of this article are put forward.
+In Section 6, we experimentally evaluate approaches on a real social network.
+In Sections 7 and 8, the discussions and conclusions of this article are put forward.

-2 RELATED WORKS
+RELATED WORKS 2

 In this section, we systematically and comprehensively summarize the results of existing disinformation dissemination in OSNs research.
 First, according to the types of social subjects, we analyze and discuss the disinformation dissemination of social bots and social human.
 Second, from the perspective of the time attribute of propagation, the spread of early disinformation has also been widely concerned by researchers.
-Therefore, this section mainly introduces the related research work of social bots dissemination, social human dissemination and early dissemination of false information in detail.
+Therefore, this section mainly introduces the related research work of social bots dissemination, social Authorized licensed use limited to: Zhiyong Zhang.
+Downloaded on May 18,2023 at 12:08:48 UTC from IEEE Xplore.
+Restrictions apply.

+human dissemination and early dissemination of false information in detail.